supby/react-ts-shop/README.md

 # react-ts-shop

-Online shop which is built with React, Typescript, Material UI on frontend and with NodeJS on backend.
+Online shop which is built with React, Typescript, Semantic UI on frontend and with NodeJS on backend.